 The cause is not clear.
-Some may be due to muscular tension; however, many tension headaches develop for no apparent reason.
-Some may be triggered by things such as:
+Some headaches occur due to muscular tension; however, many tension headaches develop for no apparent reason.
+Some headache triggers include:

 - Emotional tension, anxiety, tiredness or stress.

-- Physical tension in the muscles of the scalp and neck.
+- Muscle contractions in the head and neck.